Luvwahraan/SC-Configs/README.md

 My Star Citizen HOSAS config for left and right VPC Constellation Alpha Prime grips, with MongoosT-50CM2 bases.

 That binds physicals buttons and axis into one never unplugged virtual joystick.
-So SC won’t invert joysticks or refuse to work with when you unplug USB stuff.
+So SC won’t invert joysticks or refuse to work with when I unplug USB stuff.

 # Require